Frequently asked questions

 We have two options suitable for the short term:

-• The Allan Gray Money Market Fund is suitable for investing for about one year.
+• The Allan Gray Interest Fund is suitable for investing for about six months to one year.
 This means it can be used to save money in one year to pay fees in the next.
-It aims to deliver higher return than bank accounts.
+It aims to deliver higher returns than bank deposits and traditional money market funds, while maintaining capital stability and low fluctuation.

 • The Allan Gray Stable Fund aims to beat inflation and is a good option for investing for two to three years.
 There may be some fluctuation within a two-year period.